-Dogs have the ability to obtain energy from processed grains, such as corn, wheat, rice and barley which are commonly used in commercial pet foods.
+Dogs have the ability to obtain energy from processed grains, such as corn, wheat, rice, and barley which are commonly used in commercial pet foods.
 Whole forms of these grains are virtually indigestible and are passed whole in the feces.
 Processed versions of these products are known to be utilized within the digestive tract of dogs in the form of starch which is further processed by the liver into glucose.
 Glucose can be utilized as energy by the cells.
 A liver enzyme called glucokinase begins the process of glucose phosphorylation, allowing for the conversion of starch to glucose.
 The pancreas then releases a hormone, insulin, which allows glucose to be absorbed into cells.
-Without insulin, cells cannot receive glucose and it remains in the blood stream, a fatal problem if blood glucose becomes too high.
+Without insulin, cells cannot receive glucose and it remains in the bloodstream, a fatal problem if blood glucose becomes too high.
 Glucokinase only operates within the body when it receives a large load of glucose from the portal vein.
-Another liver enzyme called hexokinase is used more frequently for phosporylation of smaller loads of glucose.
+Another liver enzyme called hexokinase is used more frequently for phosphorylation of smaller loads of glucose.
 Processed forms of carbohydrate contain high starch content which is broken down into glucose for which hepatic glucokinase is needed.

 Carbohydrate is one of the leading ingredients in commercially made pet foods and is used as an economical source of energy for dogs and cats.
 The question remains as to whether or not it is appropriate to feed a carnivorous animal a food product that can only be utilized when it has undergone significant processing and that dramatically raises blood glucose levels.
-In the wild, the only carbohydrates a dog would received come from the stomachs of herbivores in a pre-digested form and in raw forms such as grasses, roots and fruits which would be available only seasonally and would make up approximately 5-10% of the total diet.
-Diabetes and other metabolic related issues have reached epidemic proportions in canines.
+In the wild, the only carbohydrates a dog would receive come from the stomachs of herbivores in a pre-digested form and in raw forms such as grasses, roots, and fruits which would be available only seasonally and would make up approximately 5-10% of the total diet.
+Diabetes and other metabolic-related issues have reached epidemic proportions in canines.
 It is a disease often related directly to what the animal is eating.

 Carbohydrate Metabolism in Cats

 Like dogs, raw forms of grain are indigestible and are passed whole in the feces.
 Processed forms found in cat foods today make up a large percentage of the total diet.
 Why is this so when it is not a scientifically appropriate source of energy for the cat?
-Cats are metabolically programmed to use energy from gluconogenic amino acids and fat rather than starch.
+Cats are metabolically programmed to use energy from glucogenic amino acids and fat rather than starch.
 Additionally, they can only convert gluconic acid and glycerol, from animal sources, into glucose, allowing them to regulate blood glucose levels.
-Other mammals are able to regulate blood glucose levels from carbohydrate by producing hepatic glucokinase and hepatic glycogen synthetase.
-The cat liver has virtually lost the ability to produce these enzymes after millions of years of years of evolution.
+Other mammals are able to regulate blood glucose levels from carbohydrates by producing hepatic glucokinase and hepatic glycogen synthetase.
+The cat liver has virtually lost the ability to produce these enzymes after millions of years of evolution.
 Cats deficient in gluconic acid and glycerol suffer from adverse metabolic effects such as hyperglycemia and increased glucose in the urine (diabetes).
-Starches, amino acids and fats are no interchangeable sources of energy.
+Starches, amino acids, and fats are no interchangeable sources of energy.
 Appropriate sources must be given to particular species depending on their metabolic abilities.

 Additionally, cats produce only 5% of the pancreatic amylase (an enzyme that breaks down starch into glucose) that dogs produce.
 A historically starch-free diet has resulted in a lack of need for this enzyme.
 This means the cat is unable to receive much energy from starches.